Doctors of the World has been chosen by The BMJ for its Christmas appeal

 We help victims of conflict and famine abroad, and those who have fallen through the cracks at home.

-Our network has more than 400 projects in over 80 countries.
+Our network has 350 projects in 80 countries.
 Whether it’s providing urgent medical care in Ukraine, giving mental healthcare to refugees in Calais, or strengthening health systems in west Africa, we meet the health needs of vulnerable people globally.

 In the UK, we run clinic and advocacy programmes in London that provide medical care, information and practical support to excluded people such as destitute migrants, sex workers and people with no fixed address.